Simeon199/KanMind/README.md

 - Python 3.12 or higher
 - Django 5.1 or higher
 - Django REST Framework
-- Postman (optional but very useful to test the API endpoints)
+- Optional but highly recommended: Postman for testing API endpoints

 ## Contributing